 The provisions below will allow beneficiaries to maintain continued access to providers and services during and after implementation of the CCI.

-Note that DHCS and DMHC are collaborating to determine the applicability of state standards to services funded by the federal government.
+Note that DHCS and DMHC are collaborating to determine the overlap of state standards and services funded by the federal government.

-Network adequacy reviews, conducted by the Centers for Medicare and Medicaid Services (CMS) and DHCS, are a key process to ensure that health plans have sufficient providers in their network to meet the needs of members and provide sufficient access to care.
+Network adequacy reviews, conducted by CMS and DHCS, are a key process to ensure that health plans have sufficient providers in their networks to meet the needs of members and provide sufficient access to care.
 For Medicare benefits, CMS has reviewed health plan networks and ensured they meet Medicare Advantage adequacy standards.
-For Medi-Cal LTSS benefits, DHCS will review health plan networks in the fall of 2012, as part of the readiness review process, to ensure the plans meet the State’s newly established LTSS network adequacy standards.
+For Medi-Cal LTSS benefits, DHCS will review health plan networks in the Fall of 2012, as part of the readiness review process, to ensure that the plans meet the State’s newly established LTSS network adequacy standards.
 Further details regarding network adequacy and the readiness review process are provided in Part B, paragraph 5 of this report.

 The CCI provides key continuity of care and network adequacy provisions, as noted below.
-Advance planning regarding continuity of care issues, coupled with dedication to resolving transitional care issues faced by each beneficiary, is central to meeting immediate care needs, while also ensuring optimal long-term outcomes.
+Advance planning regarding continuity of care issues, coupled with dedication to resolving transitional care issues faced by each beneficiary is central to meeting immediate care needs, while also ensuring optimal long-term outcomes.
+Continuity of care standards will be communicated to the health plans so that adequate care can be arranged for beneficiaries either in or out of network.
 DHCS, CMS, and DMHC will monitor and enforce these provisions as part of the readiness review process, throughout implementation, and on an ongoing basis.
 Additional information on implementation of these provisions is described in Part B, paragraph 5 of this report.

-Medi-Cal Continuity of Care: Beneficiaries may, under specified conditions, have access to out-of-network Medi-Cal providers for up to 12 months after enrollment.
-(W&I §14182.17 (d)(5)(G)).
+Medi-Cal Continuity of Care: Beneficiaries may, under specific conditions, have access to out-of-network Medi-Cal providers for up to 12 months after enrollment.
+[W&I Code §14182.17 (d)(5)(G)]

-Medi-Cal Continuity of Care for Nursing Facility Care: For nursing facility care, managed care health plans will recognize any prior treatment authorization made by DHCS for at least six months after enrollment into the health plan.
-(W&I §14186.6 (c) (3)) Medicare Continuity of Care: Beneficiaries will have access to out-of-network Medicare providers for the first six months of enrollment.
-(W&I §14132.275 (l)(2)(A)
+Medi-Cal Continuity of Care for Nursing Facility Care: For nursing facility care, managed care health plans will recognize any prior treatment authorization made by DHCS for up to twelve months after enrollment into the health plan.
+[W&I Code §14186.3 (c) (3)]

+Medicare Continuity of Care: Beneficiaries will have access to out-of-network Medicare providers for the first six months of enrollment.
+[W&I Code §14132.275 (l)(2)(A]

-Medicare Part D Continuity of Care: The department and CMS will implement and enforce Medicare Part D transition of care provisions, to ensure that health plans provide an appropriate transition process for newly enrolled beneficiaries who are prescribed Part D drugs that are not on the health plan’s formulary.
-(W&I §14182.17 (d)(2)(F))
+Medicare Part D Continuity of Care: DHCS and CMS will implement and enforce Medicare Part D transition of care provisions, to ensure that health plans provide an appropriate transition process for newly enrolled beneficiaries who are prescribed Part D drugs that are not on the health plan’s formulary [W&I Code §14182.17 (d)(2)(F)]

-Health Plan Liaisons: Health plans will maintain liaisons to coordinate access for out of network Medi-Cal providers, and to coordinate with regional centers.
+Health Plan Liaisons: Health plans will maintain liaisons to coordinate access for out of network Medi-Cal providers, and to coordinate with California’s Regional Centers, which help to coordinate services for individuals with developmental disabilities.
 The continuity of care liaison will ensure provider access and a smooth transition for each beneficiary into the demonstration.
-(W&I §14182.17 (5)(F) and (G))
+[W&I Code §14182.17 (5)(F) and (G)]

 Provider Physical Accessibility: Health plans will contract with providers that meet physical accessibility requirements.
-(W&I §14182.17 (d)(5)(A))
+[W&I Code §14182.17 (d)(5)(A)]

-Alternative Format: Health plans will provide information in alternative formats.
-(W&I §14182.17 (d)(5)(A))
+Alternative Format: Health plans will provide information in alternative formats [W&I Code §14182.17 (d)(5)(A)]

 Listing of Providers’ Ability to Accept New Patients: Health plans will maintain an updated, accurate, and accessible listing.
-(W&I §14182.17(d)(5)(C)).
+[W&I Code §14182.17(d)(5)(C)]

 DHCS will develop descriptions of continuity of care rights in all threshold languages and alternative, accessible formats, and distribute these materials to beneficiaries through plans and providers.